WDD 131: Dynamic Web Fundamentals

 const li = document.createElement('li');

-We identified this variable as li, however, that was just for simplicity.
+We named this variable li for simplicity.

 7. Create a delete button.